 I have taught or am preparing undergraduate courses in research methods and concentration camps in comparative view, and graduate courses in mass atrocity prevention.
 I have also served as a teaching assistant for introductory undergraduate courses in comparative politics and international relations.
 You can find more information about my teaching experience here.

-In addition to my PhD work, I’m an associate research fellow at the US Holocaust Memorial Museum’s Simon-Skjodt Center for the Prevention of Genocide, where I previously worked as a research assistant.
+In addition to my PhD work, I’m an Associate Research Fellow at the US Holocaust Memorial Museum’s Simon-Skjodt Center for the Prevention of Genocide; an Affiliated Scholar at the International Justice Lab at the College of William & Mary; and a Visiting Scholar at the Institute for Security and Conflict Studies at George Washington University.
 I’ve also worked at Booz Allen Hamilton and the Central Intelligence Agency.
 I have a bachelor’s degree in international politics from Georgetown’s Edmund A. Walsh School of Foreign Service.

-You can follow me on Twitter at @dan_e_solo.
-To get in touch, send me a note at daniel.solomon18(at)gmail(dot)com.
+To get in touch, send me a note at firstname.lastname@example.org.

-The opinions expressed on this website reflect my own perspectives, and do not represent the perspectives of any organization.
+The thoughts expressed on this website reflect my own opinions, and do not represent those of any organization.